teshnizi/teshnizi.github.io/_pages/about.md

     Graph-structured data is abundant around us, and we've been modeling and solving real-world problems with graphs for decades.
 We've already developed optimal and fast solutions to a subset of these problems.
 However, some others are too hard, complicated, or time-consuming to solve using explicit mathematical and algorithmic methods ([NP Problems](https://www.britannica.com/science/NP-complete-problem) are a good example).

     Neural networks are good at extracting complicated patterns from high-dimensional data.
-We can use GNNs to embed the graphical information into numerical representations, feed those to an RL model, and ask the model to generate a solution by maximizing/minimizing an objective of interest.
+We can use GNNs to embed graphical information into numerical representations, feed those to an RL model, and tune the model to generate a solution by maximizing/minimizing an objective of interest.

 <h3>It sounds cool!
 But is it actually useful?</h3>